Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Introduction

 \section{Introduction}

 Machine learning has emerged as a powerful tool for extracting valuable information and making predictions from complex and diverse datasets.
 Traditional machine learning algorithms rely on well-defined input and output variables, which provide clear guidelines for model training and inference, enabling them to learn patterns and relationships between them.
-However, there are scenarios where the distinction between the input and output variables and the underlying, associated architecture of the model, are unknown or not readily available\cite{willems1997introduction}\cite{willems2007behavioral}.
-In such cases, the challenge lies in developing machine learning techniques that can autonomously discover the optimal input-output mapping, the related neural architecture and also the relevant features of the model.
-This has led to the emergence of Neural Architecture Search (NAS) \cite{elsken2019neural} and Feature Selection (FS) \cite{chandrashekar2014survey} as promising approaches to address these challenges.
+However, there are scenarios where the distinction between the input and output variables and the underlying, associated architecture of the related model, are unknown or not readily available \cite{willems1997introduction} \cite{willems2007behavioral}.
+In such cases, the challenge lies in developing machine learning techniques that can autonomously discover the optimal input-output mapping, the related neural architecture and also the relevant features of the model, all in one cohesive algorithm that brings them together seamlessly.
+This has led to the emergence of Feature Selection (FS) \cite{chandrashekar2014survey} \cite{akinola2022multiclass} and Neural Architecture Search (NAS) \cite{elsken2019neural} as promising approaches to address these challenges.
+A simple example is shown in Figure \ref{fig:x2}, where the input-output configurations of the relationship between $x$ and $x^2$ illustrate the importance of selecting the optimal configuration.

-NAS is a field within machine learning that aims to automate the design of neural network architectures.
-NAS has primarily focused on optimizing the network structure, such as the number of layers, their connectivity and hyperparameters\cite{elsken2019neural}.
-It involves the use of algorithms to search and discover optimal network architectures for a given task, such as image classification \cite{8579005} \cite{real2019aging}, object detection \cite{8579005} and semantic segmentation \cite{chen2018searching}.
-NAS methods explore a vast space of possible architectures by iteratively evaluating and comparing different configurations.
-These methods often use reinforcement learning \cite{zoph2017neural}\cite{baker2017designing}, evolutionary algorithms \cite{real2017large} \cite{real2019aging} or gradient descent method \cite{liu2018darts} to guide the search process.
+Another example can be found in real-world applications, such as the modeling of manufacturing operations and machining processes \cite{viharos1999automatic} \cite{viharos1999selection} \cite{viharos2016optimal}.
+In these scenarios, the same parameter space can support multiple input-output parameter configurations depending on the task, with each configuration emphasizing different aspects of the process.